Well-posedness of Dean-Kawasaki Equation with Singular Interactions: Uniqueness of renormalized kinetic solutions

 Clearly, the second term on the righthand side of \eqref{eq-4.17} converges to zero as $M\to\infty$.
-For the first term on the righthand side of \eqref{eq-4.17}, by Lemma \ref{lem-2} and (ii) in Lemma \ref{lem-3}, it follows that
+For the first term on the righthand side of \eqref{eq-4.17}, by Lemma \ref{lem-2} and (2) in Lemma \ref{lem-3}, it follows that for every $i\in\{1,2\}$,